This site is copyrighted, supported, and maintained by the Equal Justice Foundation.

 For making recordings in a courtroom, depending on your location, there may be a form you must file prior to the trial or hearing without which you are at the mercy of the courts permission as to whether you are allowed to record.
 So check on this and file the form if required!

 Courts are generally much more restrictive about making video recordings or photographing any parts of the proceedings.
 If you plan on making videos or taking photographs in the courtroom be certain to get permission in advance.

 Have plenty of spare batteries and blank tapes if you use a tape recorder (not recommended).
 For digital recorders it may be necessary to install additional flashcard memory and rig an auxiliary battery pack for the extended recording time often needed in court.
 Also, remember to download the recording to your computer or other storage device every evening so the previous record isn't lost.

 There is now software available that transcribes voice to a word processing program.
 Dragon Speech Recognition Software is one of the leading products in this area currently.
 That makes it quite reasonable to make your own transcripts on your computer though you will have to use the audio recording to review each and every sentence for accuracy and content.
-However, it is unlikely you can use transcripts of a court hearing if filing an appeal and you will still have to pay for an official transcript.
+However, it is unlikely you can use transcripts of a court hearing you make yourself if filing an appeal, and you will still have to pay for an official transcript.
 But we have heard and seen so many altered “official” transcripts that we strongly recommend you record all hearings with courts and other officials and print out your own copies for comparison.